Degree Program Instructional Delivery (Full-Time/Part-Time Faculty)

 Authority: Academic Affairs and Enrollment Management

-McNeese strives to have at least 60% of the major courses for each baccalaureate and graduate degree program taught by full-time faculty (tenured, tenure track, visiting, non-tenure track, or other full-time status).
-Post-baccalaureate, post-master’s, graduate, or other similarly labeled certificate programs may call for specialized faculty credentials for effective knowledge transfer.
-Such post-baccalaureate programs strive to have at least 30% of the required courses delivered by full-time faculty, and up to 70% of the courses may be taught by appropriately credentialed part-time faculty who specialize in the field or hold specific credentials related to the course content.
+McNeese strives to have at least 60% of the major courses for each degree program taught by full-time faculty (tenured, tenure-track, visiting, non-tenure-track, or other full-time status).
+Undergraduate, post-baccalaureate, graduate, and post-master’s certificate programs may call for specialized faculty credentials for effective knowledge transfer.
+Such certificate programs strive to have at least 30% of the required courses delivered by full-time faculty, and up to 70% of the courses may be taught by appropriately credentialed part-time faculty who specialize in the field or hold specific credentials related to the course content.
 Exceptions for full-time faculty requirements for the certificate programs may be considered when academic credentials and specific certification or unusual expertise of part-time faculty enhances the classroom experience.

 In unforeseen circumstances, such as when a full-time faculty member vacates a position with short notice, the institution strives to keep students on track toward program completion and may offer courses temporarily (no more than one academic year) with appropriately credentialed part-time faculty at a rate higher than the normal guideline.

 This policy is distributed via the University Policies webpage.